cypress-io/cypress-documentation/content/guides/component-testing/vue/quickstart.md

 We will create a `<Stepper/>` component with zero dependencies and one bit of internal state: a "counter" that can be incremented and decremented by the user.

-Create a file at **src/components/Stepper.vue** and paste the following code into it:
+Open the project with your favorite code editor and create a file at **src/components/Stepper.vue**, then paste the following code into it:

 <code-group>
 <code-block label="src/components/Stepper.vue" active>